Grey Lady (film): Plot

-Back at his hotel, Doyle attends an art gallery opening the Duchess had invited him to.
-While there, he purchases a painting which reminds him of Maggie.
-The artist, Melissa Reynolds introduces herself.
-Eli is also in the gallery and spills wine on another painting.
-The artist, Clara asks to be treated to a couple of pints of beer at the gallery's after-party as compensation.
-After dinner, the woman, Eli becomes ill and her companion takes her home.
-She is very upset and the man injects her with a sedative.
-They then look at pictures of the murder victims on their phone and it is revealed that they are the killers.
+Doyle attends an art gallery and there he meets an artist Melissa.
+Eli spills wine on a painting by Clara, who asks to be treated to drinks at the after-party as compensation.
+At the party Eli becomes ill and her companion takes her home.
+He injects her with a sedative and they then look at pictures of the murder victims and talk about who to kill next.